Influence of Non-Markovian Dynamics in Thermal-Equilibrium Uncertainty-Relations: Quantum Thermal-Equilibrium-State

-\textit{Quantum Thermal-Equilibrium-State}\textemdash The quantum description follows from Eq.~(\ref{equ:cCFH}) by the standard quantization procedure.
+The thermal-equilibrium-state of a classical system interacting via central forces with a pairwise-self-interacting environment was discussed above.
+The quantum treatment discussed below extends beyond this particular type of system because it is performed on more general grounds.
+In doing so, the total Hamiltonian in Eq.~(\ref{equ:cCFH}) is replaced here by the general expression $\hat{H} = \hat{H}_{\mathrm{S}} + \hat{H}_{\mathrm{B}} + \hat{V}$.
 Based on the general description given in \cite{CTH09,CHT11,GSI88}, one can easily extend the classical definition in Eq.~(\ref{equ:cgenequilstate}) to the quantum regime, namely,

-The operator character of the various terms in Eq.~(\ref{equ:qgenequilstate}) and their commutativity relations prevent us from proceeding as we did in the classical case.
-However, these very same commutativity relations allow the immediate formulation of the following set of inequalities,
+The operator character of the various terms in this expression and their commutativity relations prevent us from proceeding as we did in the classical case.
+However, these very same commutativity relations allow the immediate formulation of the following set of inequalities: